mholdenmd/dojojNinjaJava/README.md

 # dojojNinjaJava

-this is a video of the project and it working.
+this is a  link to a video of the project and it working.
+Click https://github.com/mholdenmd/dojojNinjaJava/blob/main/20210923211709864.mp4

 Full stack Java project on Spring Tool Suite 4.